 Contractor shall include Stanford's eight (8) digit PO number on all invoices and the delivery address for all goods delivered to Stanford.

-6.1 GOODS: If this PO is for the provision of goods, Stanford shall transmit payment to Contractor within thirty (30) days from acceptance of a proper invoice, e.g., one submitted pursuant to a valid PO.
+6.1 GOODS: If this PO is for the provision of goods, following acceptance of an undisputed invoice, Stanford shall transmit payment to Contractor within thirty (30) days.

 Unless otherwise specified herein, Contractor agrees that the price quoted herein includes all federal, state and local sales, use, excise, transaction, and other taxes, fees and/or assessments.